charleymroberts/ecommerce/README.md

 Includes ForeignKey of Product (one product can be included in multiple orders) Includes ForeignKey of Order (multiple lines can be in one order)

-Database design is related to the Structure plane of UX Design: how we structure and present our information.
-Further aspects of Structure are covered below under the user interface design.

 ## UX/UI design

 An excellent user interface design and user experience are particularly crucial for a retail business, as their customers have a choice about where they buy products from and can easily choose to go elsewhere (unlike, say, interacting with the Government or the NHS online where you have no choice but to use whatever interface is presented to you).